SirYancy/computer-apps/book/ch1-computer-basics/3_history_of_computing.md

 lucky and very, very good at marketing.

 This is not to *understate* the importance the iPhone either.
-It's the first successful iPhone with the exception of the Blackberry, thought that seemed to be isolated to business people.
+It's the first highly successful smartphone.
 And just stop and think about the profound ramifications of having a device in the palm of your hand which is essentially a direct link to the sum-total of (effectively) all of human knowledge.
 Every language.
 Every book.
 Every piece of music.
 Every movie or TV show.
-All of it can be access with a smartphone.
+All of it can be accessed with a smartphone.

 Notable machines and other developments